aifatelescope/datared/book/background-info.md

 * What magnitude difference corresponds to a change in flux of $1\%$?
 * And what about a change in flux of $0.1\%$ (i.e., one part per thousand, or one "ppt")?
 ````

+### Colors

+For observational astronomers a **color** is a difference in magnitude between two filters, where one always subtracts the "redder" magnitude from the "bluer" one (e.g., $g-r$ or $r-i$).
+In this way, a higher color values correspond to a redder source.

 ### Absolute magnitude and distance modulus